Jack-of-All-Trades, Party of None

 is a Japanese light novel series written by Itsuki Togami and illustrated by Yuri Kisaragi.
-It originally began as a web novel series on the Shōsetsuka ni Narō website in February 2021.
-Kodansha later began publishing it in print under its Kodansha Ranobe Books imprint in September 2021; nine volumes have been released as of October 2025.
-A manga adaptation illustrated by Yonezou began serialization on Kodansha's Nico Nico Seiga-based Suiyōbi no Sirius website in October 2021, and has been compiled into sixteen volumes as of September 2025.
-An anime television series adaptation produced by animation studio42 is set to premiere in January 2026.
+It originally began as a web novel. series on the Shōsetsuka ni Narō website in February 2021 Kodansha later began publishing it in print under its Kodansha Ranobe Books imprint in September 2021; ten volumes have been released as of May 2026.
+A manga adaptation illustrated by Yonezou began serialization on Kodansha's Nico Nico Seiga-based Suiyōbi no Sirius website in October 2021, and has been compiled into twenty volumes as of September 2026.
+An anime television series adaptation produced by animation studio42 aired from January to March 2025.
+A second season has been announced.

+Premise

+Betrayed by his childhood friends and cast out of the hero party, Orhun Dura – once their loyal enchanter is branded by his former comrades as "jack-of-all-trades, master of none".
+Alone, he sets out to forge a new path as a solo adventurer.
+Though he soon becomes recruited by the formidable clan "The Night Sky Silver Rabbits" igniting a spark for him to develop connections with others and cementing a childhood oath of protecting everyone he cares about.